aozaki-kuro/aozaki-next-blog/pages/posts/kanaut-nishe-goods-1.md

 Again I have to express my gratuities to Pixiv Factory, you guys are doing a magnificent job in producing merch.

+## Updates

+### 11/17/2022

+After posting the article on my blog, one of my friends sent me a message, asking if I was interested in his collections of Ukai Saki sensei's fine art prints.
+I said yes, of course, and offered a price for my favorite piece.

+And here comes the print I have dreamed of for a long time!

+; Pic here

+Above is the fine art print produced to celebrate the launch of the light novel "[異世界迷宮の最深部を目指そう](https://www.amazon.co.jp/dp/4865548254)" Vol.15 in the end of 2020.
+The fascinating part is Ukai-sensei signed on it!
+But unfortunately, I got occupied by my Master's degree graduation and the COVID-19 pandemic, so I never had the time to purchase one.

+I cannot describe my gratitude for my friend's willingness to let go of the shinest gems in his collection.

+Honestly, I have no idea what this character's name is, and I have never read a single word of the novel.
+Everything I love is the character design and the illustration itself.
+But considering how much love Ukai-sensei poured into it, I would consider reading it on Kindle with my poor Japanese.

+I also ordered the polishing cloth designed by Ukai-sensei.
+The design refers to the concept of [Kanaut Airlines](https://twitter.com/ukaisaki/status/1541606179650301953).
+I love the color and design.
+It also perfectly fits the role of taking care of Ukai-sensei's precious signed prints.

 ---

 Camera and Lenses